 Prior to any installation, you will need to hire a plumber to perform preliminary work.

-Rental Fee Charged for the Use of This Meter:
+Rental Fee Charged for the Use of Water Only Meter:

 If you use 100 gallons a day for watering in the summer, for a total of 90 days, you will use 9,000 gallons of water.